 I called the Indio planning department to verify this project, and they explained that indeed a development plan had been submitted for their approval of a hotel and restaurants, but there was no office building in the development plan.
 At that time I surmised that this discrepancy was probably due to a lack of investors, not necessarily a fraud.
 Lots of projects get downsized due to lack of funds.

 Two years later, in November 2015, I revisited their office to inquire about the success of Victoria Center.
 There was a look of fear on the manager’s face when I asked that question.
 She then claimed no knowledge of Victoria Center but instead touted a project to be built in Rancho Cucamonga to be called “California China Town”.
+The illustration more resembled a 1970s government campus than a Chinatown.
 I called the Rancho Cucamonga planning department and they denied that there was a development application for any such thing and that they were not familiar with CIIF.

 Mythical project "California China Town" in Rancho Cucamonga

 I then wrote up a complaint to the SEC (Securities and Exchange Commission) about violation of securities laws.
-They contacted me shortly and asked me to contact their “embedded agent” in the FBI.
-As it turned out, CIIF was already being investigated by the FBI, but I was able to provide useful information about their Chinese web site, the fake real estate projects that they were promoting in China and that the principals of CIIF, Tat and Victoria Chan, bought luxury homes within two weeks of each other after they started advertising Victoria Center.
+They contacted me shortly and asked me to contact their “embedded agent” in the FBI to provide useful information about their Chinese web site, the fake real estate projects that they were promoting in China and that the principals of CIIF, Tat and Victoria Chan, bought luxury homes within two weeks of each other after they started advertising Victoria Center.
 Tat Chan's home, bought for almost $5 million, is in the gated community of Bradbury, while Victoria Chan bought a Diamond Bar home for almost $1 million.

 As I have learned from my own work, and from the "A Chicago Convention Center" scandal, the quickest way to stop fraud at the start is to verify the project with the relevant local planners.
-It is a phone call that takes only a few minutes.
+It is a phone call that takes only a few minutes, and if the planner is not in, they always call back.
 Once I found all of the fake projects advertised on their Chinese web site and called the relevant city planners, I knew that CIIF was a fraudulent enterprise.